Zwennsch/schaumburg-votes/README.md

 ## A fully functional webapp written in Python using the Flask framework to collect and evaluate votes from students.

 Students from Schaumburger Str.
-Bremen should be able to vote from a choice of courses their favorite three some courses.
+Bremen should be able to vote from a choice of courses their favorite three courses.

 ## User instructions:
 - initialize the database first from command-line in root folder using: